Labor Commissioner Claims

 - Your salary is less than two-times the minimum wage

-If you believe you have been misclassified, please contact Anticouni & Associates.
+If you believe you have been misclassified, please contact Anticouni & Ricotta.
 If you have been misclassified as an exempt Employee, we will help you obtain overtime compensation back pay.

 - Misclassification of Independent Contractors